menu icon

 turkey injection marinade in a glass cup

-How to Get Them Tender and Juicy
+How Do I Get Tender and Juicy Turkey Legs on the Smoker?

 Turkey legs, like other cuts of meat, contain connective tissues and collagen that can become tough and chewy if they are not cooked low and slow to break down these tissues.
 However, when cooked properly, they can be tender, juicy, and flavorful.